FME Version

 Add a PointCloudThinner transformer and connect the Tester_3 Passed port to it.

-There are three user parameters we need to establish to be used in the PointCloudThinner transformer.
+We need to establish three user parameters to be used in the PointCloudThinner transformer.
 Open the PointCloudThinner transformer.
-To create a new user parameter for each parameter, remember that we can click the drop-down arrow, hover over the User Parameter, and click Create User Parameter.
+To create a new user parameter for each parameter, click the drop-down arrow, hover over the User Parameter, and click Create User Parameter.

 Create a User Parameter for Points to Keep and call it POINTS_TO_KEEP.
 Un-check the Required box.